How Canceling Student Debt Would Bolster the Economic Recovery and Reduce the Racial Wealth Gap

 Prior to the pause, student loan payments drained a monthly average of $393 from student loan borrowers’ budgets, reducing household disposable income and savings.
 The student loan payment pause allowed borrowers to retain their income when they needed it most, without any financial penalties such as accrued interest.
 The retained income directly improved the economic security of borrowers and injected necessary consumer spending across communities during the pandemic, complementing the monetary and fiscal policies intended to prevent the American economy from slipping into an unnecessarily long recession.
 According to our calculations, if the Biden administration chooses to resume collection on student loan payments, approximately $7.12 billion a month and $85.48 billion annually1 will be stripped from 18,125,800 student loan borrowers’ budgets.

 Importantly, Black and Latinx households would feel a disproportionate negative impact from resuming student loan payments.
 Borrowers of color typically borrow more for college expenses than their white counterparts while also holding significantly less wealth.
 Student debt cancellation can therefore directly decrease the racial wealth gap by reducing the debt burdens of those who carry the biggest loan balances—Black and Latinx borrowers.
-For example, analysis in a recent Roosevelt Institute issue brief shows that canceling up to $50,000 of student loan debt per borrower would immediately increase the wealth of Black Americans by 40 percent.
+For example, projections show that canceling $50,000 in student loan debt could increase Black household wealth by up to 40 percent.

 Based on our analysis, we recommend that the Biden administration should take the lessons learned from the student loan payment pause and implement a full cancellation of student debt via executive order.
 Cancellation has the potential to add $173.83 billion (in 2020 dollars) to the nation’s GDP the first year after implementation—and billions more over time.2